 A Master of Laws will deepen your legal knowledge and legal research skills.
 We offer a range of study options to suit your needs - you can complete the Master of Laws entirely by thesis, entirely by coursework, or through a combination of coursework and research.
-Choose from a range of specialisations or focus areas from corporate and commercial law, criminal law, employment law and intellectual property, to climate change law, human rights law, international law and public law.
+Choose from a range of specialisations or focus areas.